 What does employability mean?

-- initiative: anticipating challenges and opportunities, setting and achieving goals and acting independently;
+- Initiative: anticipating challenges and opportunities, setting and achieving goals and acting independently;

-- willingness to learn: being inquisitive, enthusiastic and open to new ideas;
+- Willingness to learn: being inquisitive, enthusiastic and open to new ideas;

-How do I get these job skills?
+How do I get job skills?

 What if I want to earn while I learn?